A painless method to achieve financial success and travel

 “I’m sure I will spend an awesome Christmas and New Year in Lapland with my best friend.
 We will be there for a week and will experience nature as never before.
 Lapland has been in my dreams for years and I never imagined I could do it.
 This time this wish will be fulfilled.”

-“I will travel the world next year, starting in Asia and ending in America for about a whole year.
+“I will backpack in Southeast Asia for five months next year, starting in Thailand and finishing in Myanmar.
 My partner and I wish to visit at least 2 countries per month.
 We want to do this as the last big trip before having kids.”

 “I want to hop around the Greek Islands for at least 10 days next summer.
 I always wanted to go to these islands, specifically Santorini and Crete, and as I’ve worked so much for the last year, I really want to enjoy these sunny holidays.”

 Calculating the budget

 Now define goals about the finances of your trip.
 Once you have an idea of where you want to head to and when you will need to calculate the costs of:

 - Flights, trains or car rental: book at least 2 months before departure

 - Accommodation: hotels, hostels, Airbnb, couch-surfing

 - Food: both restaurants and food from supermarkets.

 - And everything else you see you’ll spend money with